 Sheryl Woodhouse has twenty-five years’ experience founding and growing organizations with an eye on sustainability and social impact.
-She was a national park ranger at Grand Teton National Park and the founder of sustainable recycled paper making company, Twisted Limb Paperworks, before she began helping other businesses as a consultant and Chief Operating Officer.
+She was a national park ranger at Grand Teton National Park and the founder of sustainable recycled paper making company, Twisted Limb Paperworks, before she began helping other businesses as a consultant and Chief Operating Officer and earning an MBA.
 She is also actively involved with the Greenways Foundation of Indiana, and spends a lot of time outside traveling, cycling, and hiking.
 Having grown up in Chicago, and a lover of both cities and the natural world, Sheryl is inspired by the beauty and health benefits of trees and green infrastructure in urban settings.

 Sarah Mincey is a social-ecological systems scientist who studies community-based natural resource management and environmental governance, with particular emphasis on urban forest management.
 In her current role as faculty at the O'Neill School of Public and Environmental Affairs at Indiana University (IU), she serves as the director for the Integrated Program in the Environment, administrative director for the IU Research and Teaching Preserve, and managing director of the Environmental Resilience Institute.
 She maintains much of her research activity through her affiliation as research associate with the Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis.

 Rob Kendall is a 2018 IU graduate currently working in the ecological restoration field.
 As an ecological restorationist at Eco Logic LLC, he removes invasive species within urban and rural settings as well as creates areas for native plants, including trees.
 Robert aims to positively increase his impact on the environment by contributing his experience within the environmental field and urban forestry to CanopyBloomington.